 Share your take on Circa 922

-If you’ve visited Circa 922, and are not a real estate agent, add your thoughts in a comment.
+If you’ve lived at or visited Circa 922, and are not a real estate agent, add your thoughts in a comment.
 Comments are moderated, and commercial messages are not allowed.